 How can I find a supervisor?

 If you are seeking to apply for a place on an unfunded research degree programme you should firstly contact the Academic Department where you wish to carry out your research.
-Academic Departments in WIT and their contact details.
-All candidates applying to research degree programmes in WIT are encouraged to contact the Head of Department/Prospective Supervisors to discuss their proposed area of research prior to making a research application.
+Academic Departments in SETU Waterford and their contact details.
+All candidates applying to research degree programmes in SETU Waterford are encouraged to contact the Head of Department/Prospective Supervisors to discuss their proposed area of research prior to making a research application.
 This contact will permit assessment of the feasibility of carrying out a research programme at the level sought, as well as allowing a thorough discussion of the proposed research project with prospective supervisor(s).

 Can I apply for a research programme in two departments?